-The golf course operator has a 'Safety Ambassador' on-site during all business hours.
-The sole purpose of said staff member is to ensure that golf course staff and patrons are practice all required Social Distancing Safety Protocols.
-The Safety Ambassador wears a name tag and the golf cart used shall be clearly marked with 'Safety Ambassador'.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+Any patron, who refuses to adhere to the safety protocols after one warning is asked to leave the property immediately.
+Friendly, yet firm communication with any patron violating the required safety protocols is a must.
+Patrons are reminded that any violation of Social Distancing Safety Protocols will jeopardize the continued operation of local golf courses. of said staff member is to ensure that golf course staff and patrons are practice all required Social Distancing Safety Protocols.
+The Safety Ambassador wears a name tag and the golf cart used shall clearly marked with 'Safety Ambassador'.
 The safety monitor always has this document with them to reference the required safety protocols.